 CIS students, like full-time U of M undergraduates, may not register for more than 20 credits per semester.
 The credits for year-long courses are counted in credit loads for both fall and spring semesters.
 Students who wish to take more than 20 credits per term require CCAPS Scholastic Committee approval.
 For information and assistance, contact CIS Enrollment Services.

-Some courses allow a student who is a freshman or sophomore to register, and this is noted in the course description as well as in .
+Some courses allow a student who is a ninth or tenth grader to register.
 Specifics are noted in the course description and in Student Eligibility by Course and Class Size.
 Some courses allow for a class section composed entirely of of freshmen and sophomores.
 In order to offer the course for U of M credit to this population, CIS requires a signed agreement from the University department that owns the course.
-If you are considering this option, contact Associate Director Jan M. Erickson well in advance.
+If you are considering this option, contact Director Emily Hanson well in advance.

 Most U of M CIS courses host Student Field Days, giving students the opportunity to learn course content through activities on the U of M campus.
 Participation in Student Field Days are recommended and for a few courses, required.
 Learn more by checking individual course descriptions.